The Card of the Day: The Eight of Cups

 When you are quiet, do you hear the call of your authentic self?
 Do you seem to go through periods of confusion, depression, or seeming "bad luck?"
 How have you improved within yourself?
 Are you trusting your own instincts more?

-The sun is eclipsing the moon in the picture.
+The moon is eclipsing the sun in the picture.
 Thoughts about what he "should do," or "be," to gain the acceptance of others in his daily life eclipsed, and took precedent over his own instincts.
 Finally he had the courage to go within, and reconnect with his instincts.
 They are now his best friends, giving him the power to overcome any obstacle.

 The moon has been associated with unconscious instincts since the dawn of humanity.
 It strangely pulls and affects us, and yet we so easily dismiss and ignore it (just like our instincts).
 The Latin word for moon is "luna," where we get our word "lunatic" from.
 If your instincts are chronically ignored they can make you crazy.
 Like a neglected child, they will "act up," and wreak all sorts of havoc in your daily life.
 This can manifest as a streak of bad luck, a period of depression, an imagined illness, or a time where you feel utterly lost and powerless.
 The journey to reclaim your instincts will arm you with the ability to set everything right again.
 This journey only happens alone, and in the dark places.
 That is where all the healing happens.